coprolit/rpg-rules/README.md

 Power supply reload | 8-10
 Apply first aid | 10 | per hit/round

+#### Melee
-`Melee` - combatant is engaged in melee if:
+Combatant is engaged in `melee` if:
 - A foe attacked in the previous second, and
 - That foe is still within striking distance (i.e., usually within 3m), and
 - That foe’s action for the current second is to melee the combatant.

+#### Canceling Action
-`Canceling Action` - An action may be canceled before it is resolved.
+An action may be canceled before it is resolved.
 Depending on how stressful the cancelled action was, this may require an `Orientation Maneuver`.

 #### Simultaneous actions
 Combatants can have multiple simultaneously occurring actions (even movement), if logical.
 e.
 Successful Quick Draw, Dropping An Object, & Instantaneous Spells are 0 second actions.
 If actions are closely timed, a GM might allow the slower to still resolve (death blow, etc.)

-#### Movement
+#### Moving Rate and Pace
 Walking Moving Rate: 17 x [1 + (St mod + Qu mod)/100] pr. rnd / 10
 `Moving Rate`: Walking Moving Rate x Pace multiplier / sec.

+`Pace` can increase or decrease by 1 multiple once per second, unless GM rules otherwise appropriate.

 Pace multiplier | Description | MM Difficulty (Unencumbered, no pressure) | Modifier to simultaneous actions
 --- | --- | --- | ---